Panagiotis Mavrikos

-Panagiotis Mavrikos (born on 2 May 1974) was a Greek newspaper publisher.
+Panagiotis Mavrikos (2 May 1974 - 6 June 2016) was a Greek newspaper publisher.
 He was notable for being the publisher of the newspaper Akropoli.

+Legal issues

+Mavrikos was arrested in February 2016 along with two other journalists on charges of extorting advertising money from public companies, including the Athens water utility (EYDAP).
+He was released pending trial, denying any involvement in the blackmail scheme.
+Mavrikos was also linked to the Novartis bribery scandal, where he allegedly served as a liaison between the pharmaceutical company and high-ranking Greek officials, maintaining access to multiple Health Ministers.

 Death

 On 9 June 2016, Mavrikos mysteriously died from a fire inside his Porsche.
 The fire originated from the gearbox, according to the experts that examined the remains of the car, discovering additionally a hole on the bottom of the cabin.
 Eventually the case closed in February 2018 without finding any criminal evidence, but attributed the break-up of the gearbox and the ensuing fire to poor maintenance.